kes/blog/content/posts/writing-an-elisp-sort.md

 Suppose now we want the ability to sort top-to-bottom and then right-to-left.

-This could exposes a bit of a problem.
-It all gets down to how the table is represented.
-The regex-walker naturally searches left-to-right column first, then moves down a row, and continues searching.
+This exposes a bit of a problem.
+The regex-walker naturally searches from left-to-right (column first), then moves down a row, and continues searching.
 This is fine, since that was the given requirement.

-Moving top-to-bottom (row first) and left-to-right is more of a challenge.
+Moving top-to-bottom (row first) and then left-to-right is more of a challenge.
 However, there is a function `org-table-transpose-table-at-point`.

 Applying this transposition function to this table: